dhollenbeck/Validate/README.md

 validate::cents('12300');				//if you transact in cents amount
 ```

-Misc transactions methods used to make more friendly error messages.
+Misc methods that can be used to make more friendly error messages.
 ```php
 //credit card issuer detection validate::issuer($cc) 		//returns card type